Last updated on February 20, 2025

 I’m a big believer that Commander decks don’t need to be power optimized and are actually more fun when they’re intentionally toned down or play lesser-known cards.
 The “next best thing” mentality helps put underplayed cards in the spotlight and does so in a way that’s usually very affordable.

 Some cards don’t have an analog or are so powerful that the effect they provide is basically irreplaceable.
-Cards like Dockside Extortionist and Esper Sentinel are best-in-class at what they do, and you’d be stretching fairly hard to find an effect that’s even close.
+Cards like The One Ring and Esper Sentinel are best-in-class at what they do, and you’d be stretching fairly hard to find an effect that’s even close.
 However, many cards have analogs that are clearly worse but still effective.

 Trade & Sell Towards Your Format

 Some players play one format exclusively and have no desire to play anything else.
 This is perfectly fine, but it does mean that player is probably holding onto cards that don’t have much use to them.
-People who only play Commander don’t have much use for the hot new Modern and Pioneer staples, and Constructed players probably don’t care about the new must-have Commander cards.
+People who only play Commander don't need the hot new Modern and Pioneer staples, and Constructed players probably don’t care about the new must-have Commander cards.

 If you self-identify as one of these players, you should consider selling or trading the cards you never intend to play and turn your profits into cards that see play in your format.
 Cards like Murktide Regent and Emrakul, the Aeons Torn don’t have much utility for a Commander-only player.
 Likewise, Smothering Tithe and Burgeoning don’t have much of a home for the Constructed player.